 I’m a filmmaker working on narrative fiction, music videos and commercials.
 After graduating from the Brussels Film Academy RITCS, I made two short films and traveled the world.
-The sci-fi fantasy A Message From Outer Space was a fantastic film festival favorite.
+The sci-fi fantasy A Message From Outer Space was a festival favourite.
 The epic war short Tunnelrat was the first film to explore underground warfare during World War I. In 2014 it was part of MoMA’s exhibition “The Great War: A Cinematic Legacy”.
-Both shorts starred Matthias Schoenaerts.
+Both shorts starred the young Matthias Schoenaerts.

 My debut feature Paradise Trips, a Belgian-Dutch co-production, was released in the summer of 2015.
-The comedy drama tunes in to story of a grumpy holiday coach driver who’s assigned to bring a motley crew of party-goers to a counterculture festival in Croatia.
+The comedy drama follows the journey of a grumpy holiday coach driver who’s assigned to bring a motley crew of party-goers to a counterculture festival in Croatia.
 A big part of the film was shot at Lost Theory Festival, an actual psychedelic gathering in the Croatian outback.

-Today I’m developping my second feature length project Life After Zoro, a drama produced by Bulletproof Cupid.
-2019 marks the release of Phil Frisco, a dark comedy I co-directed with Koen Van Sande, produced by Cartouche and Dedsit for Flemish TV channel VTM.
+Today I’m developping my second feature film Life After Zoro, a coming-of-age drama produced by Bulletproof Cupid.

 Besides film I shoot commercials and music videos.
 I started in team with Roel Mondelaers after we collaborated on A Message from Outer Space and hit it off directing silly stories as Raf&Roel.
 Awards include two times Golden Welp for best Belgian commercial (2010, 2011) and two times best director at the Creative Belgium awards (2011, 2015).
-As a music video director I’m known for my collaboration with pop star Stromae.
+As a music video director I especially enjoyed my collaboration with pop star Stromae.
 Peace or Violence won @ LA Music Video Festival and was nominated at Camerimage.
-Papaoutai won several awards and was nominated @ UK Music Video Awards and Victoires de la Musique.
-The video about a boy trying to engage with his absent father became an instant classic, racking up over 500 million youtube views.
+Papaoutai, about a boy trying to engage with his absent father, became an instant classic racking up over 500 million youtube views.